Quantum Universally Composable Oblivious Linear Evaluation: Preliminaries

 \subsection{Two-Universal Functions}

-During the classical post-processing phase of the protocol, in order to amplify the privacy of Alice's inputs and outputs against the information leakage to Bob, we will use the so-called \textit{Multi-linear Modular Hashing} family of functions:
+During the post-processing phase of the protocol, in order to amplify the privacy of Alice's inputs and outputs against the information leakage to Bob, we will use the so-called \textit{Multi-linear Modular Hashing} family of functions:

 \begin{definition}[Definition 2, \cite{HK97}] Let $d$ be a prime and let $n$ be an integer $n>0$.
-We define the family, $\mathfrak{F}$, of functions from $\mathbb{Z}_d^n$ to $\mathbb{Z}_d$, as
+We define the family, $\mathfrak{G}$, of functions from $\mathbb{Z}_d^n$ to $\mathbb{Z}_d$, as

-where the functions $h_{\bm{\kappa}}$ are defined for any $\bm{\kappa} = (\kappa_1,\ldots, \kappa_n) \in \mathbb{Z}_d^n$ and $x = (x_1,\ldots,x_n)$ as
+where the functions $g_{\bm{\kappa}}$ are defined for any $\bm{\kappa} = (\kappa_1,\ldots, \kappa_n) \in \mathbb{Z}_d^n$ and $x = (x_1,\ldots,x_n)$ as

 \end{definition} These functions are linear, since they are based on the modular inner product of vectors, therefore they preserve the structure of the OLE regarding the inputs and outputs, while they amplify the privacy of Alice's elements.
-For the $\mathfrak{F}$ family one can prove the following theorem \cite{HK97}: \begin{theorem} The family $\mathfrak{F}$ is two-universal (see Definition \ref{def:2universal})\footnote{In fact, Halevi and Krawczyk \cite{HK97} proved a stronger result, namely that the $\mathfrak{F}$ family is \textit{$\Delta-$universal}, which is more general than two-universal.}. \end{theorem}
+For the $\mathfrak{G}$ family one can prove the following theorem \cite{HK97}: \begin{theorem} The family $\mathfrak{G}$ is two-universal (see Definition \ref{def:2universal})\footnote{In fact, Halevi and Krawczyk \cite{HK97} proved a stronger result, namely that the $\mathfrak{G}$ family is \textit{$\Delta-$universal}, which is more general than two-universal.}. \end{theorem}

-\begin{definition}[two-universal hash family] A family, $\mathfrak{F}$, of functions, $h$, with domain $D$ and range $R$ is called a \textit{two-universal hash family} if for any two distinct elements $w,w'\in D$ and for $h$ chosen at random from $\mathfrak{F}$, the probability of a \textit{collision} $h(w)=h(w')$ is at most $1/|R|$, where $|R|$ is the size of the range $R$. \end{definition}
+\begin{definition}[Two-universal hash family] A family, $\mathfrak{G}$, of functions, $g$, with domain $D$ and range $R$ is called a \textit{two-universal hash family} if for any two distinct elements $w,w'\in D$ and for $g$ chosen at random from $\mathfrak{G}$, the probability of a \textit{collision} $g(w)=g(w')$ is at most $1/|R|$, where $|R|$ is the size of the range $R$. \end{definition}

-Next, we state the so-called \textit{Generalized Leftover Hash Lemma}.
-This lemma is a relevant ingredient in our proof of security, as it ensures that, after applying a known function $h$ from a two-universal family to a random variable $X$, the resulting random variable $Z = h(X)$ is close to uniform, conditioned on some (possibly quantum) side information $E$.
-It also yields how close $Z$ is to uniform in terms of $H_\text{min}(X|E)$, i.e. the amount of information we have about $X$ conditioned on $E$.
+Next, the \textit{Generalized Leftover Hash Lemma} is a relevant ingredient in our proof of security, as it ensures that, after applying a known function $g$ from a two-universal family to a random variable $X$, the resulting random variable $Z = g(X)$ is close to uniform, conditioned on some (possibly quantum) side information $E$.